Unfair trading practices

-For any promotional material, you should bear in mind the following:
+For any promotional material, you should also bear in mind the following:

 - Advertising codes (for broadcast and non-broadcast media) are issued by the Committee of Advertising Practice (CAP) and require advertisements and sales promotions to be legal, decent, honest and truthful.
 Advertising codes also deal with specific issues, including the availability of products at the advertised price and VAT inclusion in prices.

-- The requirements of the Package Travel, Package Holidays and Package Tours Regulations 1992 - see the 'Holiday packages' section for more information.
+- The requirements of the Package Travel and Linked Travel Arrangements Regulation 2018 - see the 'Holiday packages' section for more information.